colbymilton/marchamps-valuator/README.md

 \* An eligible deck is defined as "a deck that could feasibly include the card":
 - The deck must be running the appropriate aspect (a protection card is not eligible in an aggression deck).
-- The deck must have been updated since the release of the card (a card from Wolverine's pack which released in 2022 is not eligible in a deck from 2020).
+- The deck must have been updated since the release of the card (a card from Wolverine's pack which was released in 2022 is not eligible in a deck from 2020).
-- For trait-locked cards, the deck must be for a hero that has or can reasonably acquire the specifed trait (Dive Bomb can only be played if your identity has the aerial trait and thus is not eligible in Captain America decks, but is eligible with Spectrum, Dr. Strange, Nova, etc.)
+- For trait-locked cards, the deck must be for a hero that has or can reasonably acquire the specified trait (Dive Bomb can only be played if your identity has the aerial trait and thus is not eligible in Captain America decks, but is eligible with Spectrum, Dr. Strange, Nova, etc.)

 \*\* A trait-locked card is a card that can only be played if your identity has a specific trait.
 Dive Bomb requires aerial, The Sorcerer Supreme requires Mystic, etc.